Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Preliminaries

 We shall also use the following notion.
 On a closed hyperbolic surface $S$, a geodesic lamination $\lambda$ is said to be \emph{complete} if every connected component of $S \setminus \lambda$ is an ideal triangle.

-The following fact is mentioned by Thurston in \cite{ThM}, and we provide a proof here. \begin{lemma} On a closed orientable hyperbolic surface $S$, a maximal chain-recurrent geodesic lamination $\lambda$ is always complete. \end{lemma} \begin{proof} Since $\lambda$ is chain-recurrent, there is a sequence of disjoint unions of simple closed geodesics $\gamma_i$ converging to $\lambda$ in the Hausdorff topology.
-We can extend $\gamma_i$ to a pants decomposition $\gamma_i'$.
-Adding non-compact isolated leaves in such a way that on the two sides of each component of $\gamma'_i$ the isolated leaves spiral in opposite directions, we can extend $\gamma_i'$ to a chain-recurrent geodesic lamination $\mu_i$ whose complementary regions are all ideal triangles.
+The following fact is mentioned by Thurston in \cite{ThM}, and we provide a proof here. \begin{lemma} On a closed orientable hyperbolic surface $S$, any maximal chain-recurrent geodesic lamination $\lambda$ is complete. \end{lemma} \begin{proof} Since $\lambda$ is chain-recurrent, there is a sequence of disjoint unions of simple closed geodesics $\gamma_i$ converging to $\lambda$ in the Hausdorff topology.
+Let us extend such a family $\gamma_i$ to a geodesic pants decomposition $\gamma_i'$.
+Adding non-compact isolated leaves in such a way that on the two sides of each component of $\gamma'_i$ the isolated leaves spiral in opposite directions, we further extend $\gamma_i'$ to a chain-recurrent geodesic lamination $\mu_i$ whose complementary components are all ideal triangles.
 The space of non-empty compact subsets of $S$ equipped with the Hausdorff metric is compact.
 Therefore, the sequence $\mu_i$ has a convergent subsequence.
 Let $\lambda'$ be its Hausdorff limit.
-Then $\lambda'$ is chain-recurrent, and each of its complementary regions is an ideal triangle.
-Since $\mu_i$ contains $\gamma_i$, the limit $\lambda'$ contains $\lambda$.
-By the maximality of $\lambda$, we have $\lambda'=\lambda$, and hence each complementary region of $\lambda$ is an ideal triangle. \end{proof}
+Then $\lambda'$ is chain-recurrent, and each of its complementary components is an ideal triangle.
+Since for each $i$, $\mu_i$ contains $\gamma_i$, the limit $\lambda'$ contains $\lambda$.
+By the maximality of $\lambda$, we have $\lambda'=\lambda$, hence each complementary components of $\lambda$ is an ideal triangle. \end{proof}